ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 What is an **A Record**?
 An **address** record.
 Example: <http://www.acloud.guru> points to <http://123.10.10.80>

 What is a **Time to Live (TTL)**?
-The length that a DNS record is cached on the resolvign server or a users own PC (in seconds).
+The length that a DNS record is cached on the resolving server or a users own PC (in seconds).
 The lower the TTL, the faster changes to DNS records take to propagate throughout the internet.

 A **CNAME (canonical name)** can be used for resolving one domain from another, example: the mobile version of <http://acloud.guru> could be <http://m.acloud.guru>.